 Parents must take on schools and their lack of 504 and IEP follow-through

 A classroom inspection to see how things really are at school can often be illuminating.
 School visitor policies should be followed.

-Ultimately, our trust in the schools and their competence should be earned.
-And it has to be earned yearly, depending on the staff involved.
-I have far too many times met with parents who trusted for years, only to find out their child never received a service and has deficient skills.
+Ultimately, parent trust in the schools and their competence should be earned.
+And, it has to be earned yearly, depending on the staff involved.
+I have far too many times met with parents who trusted for years, only to find out a student never received a service and has deficient academic or behavior skills.
 It is very difficult to get those years back in education-land.

 Please see my disclaimer.
 This is legal information, not legal advice and no attorney-client relationship is formed by this posting.
 This blog may not be reproduced without permission from the author and proper attribution of authorship.
 This blog may not reflect the current state of the law.